10x-Engineers/Infinite-ISP_TuningTool/README.md

     python tuning_tool.py
     ```

-By following the above steps, the tool will start, clear the console and display a welcome message.
+By following the above steps, the tool will start, clear the console, and display a welcome message.
 ### Example
 Upon successfully launching the Tuning Tool, its main menu pops up with a list of all available modules.